droglenc/NCMTH107/resources/Syllabus-Current.md

 <img class="img-right" src="../img/cell-cheat.jpg">

-Your conduct in class should revolve around the ideas of full participation (see above) and being respectful of all others in the class.
-Adhering to the following behaviors should be considered the minimum requirements to meeting these dual expectations for conduct:
+My intent is to create a classroom environment where solid learning of Statistics can occur.
+One part of this environment is a well-organized course structure built upon relevant learning resources and interesting realistic exercises.
+Another part is my availability to assist you in learning from these resources and exercises.
+A third part in creating that environment is your conduct within it.
+My expectations of you are that you will fully participate in the course (see above) and be respectful of all others in the class.
+At a minimum, I expect you to adhere to the following behaviors:

-* Arrive to class on time.
+* Please arrive to class on time.
 If you arrive late, then take the first available seat as quietly as possible.
 If you need to leave early, then please sit near the exit.
-* You are expected to attend the entire class period.
+* Please attend the entire class period.
 Leaving class early defeats the purpose of the class period, does not take advantage of resources (i.e., the professor) that can significantly help your learning, and does not build statistical stamina.
 Please take care of your personal needs (e.g., using the restroom) before class so that you can stay focused for the entire class period.
-* Turn your computer on immediately so that you can promptly begin the daily preparation check.
+* Please turn your computer on immediately so that you can promptly begin the daily preparation check.
-* Computer use is limited to class work.
+* Please limit computer use to class work.
-* You **may not use your own computer** unless you clear it with me first at the beginning of the semester.
+* Please **do not use your own computer** during class unless you clear it with me at the beginning of the semester.
-* Turn off and store out-of-sight cell phones and other electronic devices.
+* Please turn off and store out-of-sight cell phones and other electronic devices.
-* You **may not listen to music** (or otherwise wear ear buds) during class.
+* Please **do not listen to music** (or otherwise wear ear buds) during class.
-* Do not engage in side discussions while I or others are speaking to the entire class.
+* Please do not engage in side discussions while I or others are speaking to the entire class.
-*	Do not sleep in class -- this behavior is rude and distracting to others (especially the professor).
+*	Please do not sleep in class -- this behavior is rude and distracting to others (especially the professor).
-* Do not use disrespectful language when addressing others.
+* Please do not use disrespectful language when addressing others.

 Finally, note that the [College's Academic Integrity Statement & Policy](https://my.northland.edu/student-policies/academic-policies/#academic-integrity){:target="_blank"} will be followed in this course.
 Please make sure that you are familiar with its content.